Diet

 • A package of beef.
 You want to find some kind of beef that you can imagine cutting/dividing into 6 equal portions of about 5.5 ounces each(a bit bigger than a deck of cards.)

 I AM ACTUALLY COOKING.
-WELL…SOME
+WELL

 I am not much for cooking but I am doing better.
 A ketogenic diet meal plan does work better when you have food ready to go.
 It takes the guesswork out and we need to keep this as simple as possible in order to have success.